2020 National Student Survey (NSS)

 Why should you complete the survey?

-- Your feedback and comments help the University keep what's good and make improvements for the future generation of students.
+- The results are taken very seriously and your feedback and comments help the University keep what's good about your course and make improvements for the future generation of students.

 How to complete the survey